minio/docs/source/minio-cli/minio-mc/mc-tag.rst

          :start-after: start-versions-desc
          :end-before: end-versions-desc

-      Use :mc-cmd-option:`~mc rm versions` and
+      Use :mc-cmd-option:`~mc tag set versions` and
-      :mc-cmd-option:`~mc rm rewind` together to apply the tag all object versions which existed at a specific point in time.
+      :mc-cmd-option:`~mc tag set rewind` together to apply the tag all object versions which existed at a specific point in time.

    .. mc-cmd:: rewind